 A University of California, Davis graduate with a Bachelor of Science in Fermentation Science, Matt began his career working harvests in Oregon, New Zealand and California.
 Upon returning to Northern California, Matt worked for Quivira as Enologist then Assistant Winemaker, focusing on sustainability and biodynamics.
 In 2005, he became Assistant Winemaker at Sebastiani Vineyards & Winery in Sonoma where he worked closely with Mark Lyon and oversaw many key production elements.
 His next venture took him to Wattle Creek in 2009 as head Winemaker crafting small lot luxury wines.
 At Wattle Creek in Alexander Valley, he worked closely with Estate Cabernet Sauvignon, Malbec, Merlot and Chardonnay—making the move to Robert Young Estate Winery a seamless transition.
 Between Wattle Creek and Sebastiani, Matt has spent the past 11 years working with Alexander Valley fruit where he made many award winning wines.
 His diverse experience and skills complement our winery's portfolio.

 Cave barrel storageCabernet Sauvignon is perhaps what the Alexander Valley is best known for and we make three distinct bottlings of the varietal.
 Scion is our most popular and comes from a word that refers to the fruiting portion of a vine that is attached to the rootstock in grafting.
 Scion also refers to a descendant or child.
 Both meanings have application to Robert Young Estate Winery Scion wine.
 Robert Young was the first grower to plant Cabernet Sauvignon in Alexander Valley, and his family has fashioned their winery to feature this grape blended with other Bordelaise varietals taken from the steep hillsides of the ranch.
 The wine is made in small batches in closed tanks, is regularly pumped over the grape skins during fermentation to extract flavor and color, and then it is put into the caves behind the winery to age for two years.
 Cabernet Sauvignon has grown to be the grape variety for which Alexander Valley is known best (thanks in large part to Robert Young himself).
 Scion is the benchmark wine at Robert Young Estate Winery.
-Approximately 2,000 -3,000 cases of this wine are made each year.
+Approximately 1,000 - 1,500 cases of this wine are made each year.